Magnetic Resonance Imaging Of The Head And Neck

+Caregivers will monitor you closely for any problems.
 Do not get out of bed until your caregiver says it is okay.
-If medicine patches or medical devices were removed before the MRI, they will be put back on.
-If you have a medical device, caregivers will check it to make sure it is working as it should.
-Your IV may be removed.
-When your caregiver sees that you are okay, you may be able to go home.
-If you are staying in the hospital, you will be taken to your room.
+Caregivers will turn on any medical devices that were turned off before the MRI.
+They will check the device to make sure it is working correctly.
+Caregivers will also replace any medicine patches that were removed.
+When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.

 Contact a caregiver if

 - You cannot make it to your procedure.